List of American Girl characters: Gwynn Tan

 Corinne comes with a companion doll of her little sister, Gwynn Tan, and a stuffed version of her dog, Flurry.
 Gwynn uses the Emerson mold from the WellieWishers line.

 Kavi Sharma

 Kavi is the twenty-first Girl of the Year was released in 2022 and represents 2023.
 She is a South Asian American Hindu who lives in Metuchen, New Jersey.
 Kavi is the first South Asian American Girl doll.
 Kavi's identity was created by Arusha Bhargava, an eighth-grade student along with a team of advisors.

 Lila Monetti

 Lila is the twenty-second Girl of the Year was released in October 2023 and represents 2024.
 She is a 10-year-old girl from St. Paul, Minnesota who is a competitive gymnast.
 She has brown hair, and amber eyes.
 She takes care of her horse friend, Hollyhock.
 Lila's story is told in a novel, Lila Goes for Gold, which was released in January 2024.
+Her gymnastics coach is McKenna Brooks, the Girl of the Year for 2012.

 Summer McKinny

 Summer is the twenty-third Girl of the Year was released in September 2024 and represents 2025.
+Summer is a ten year old, dog-loving, baker who creates a dog-walking and treat business in her town, Columbia, Maryland.
+She has blonde hair, blue eyes, and her birthday is June 21.